shri22/vmurugan-gold-trading/README.md

-# 🏆 VMUrugan Digital Gold Trading Platform
+# 🏆 VMurugan Digital Gold Trading Platform

 A complete digital gold trading ecosystem built with Flutter and Firebase, featuring a mobile app for customers and web-based admin portals for business management.